KarMarsten/UseYourTools/README.md

 - Calendar sync with Apple Calendar or Google Calendar
 - **Date selection**: When creating events, you can select any date (not just today)
 - Formatted display: Events show formatted date and time for easy reading
+- **Link applications**: Link events to existing job applications or create events from applications
+- **View linked applications**: See which application an event is linked to, with quick navigation

 ### 💼 Job Applications